 - They hiss, but they don't squeal/roar.

 - They certainly don't regurgitate their prey just so they can hunt again out of sheer sadism.
-They sometimes do this for safety purposes, such as when they're threatened by a predator and they can't afford to be lethargic by having such a big meal in their stomach.
+They sometimes do this for safety purposes, such as when they're threatened by a predator and they can't afford to be lethargic by having such a big meal in their stomach, or if they find their meal is too big to eat. .

-- Black Dude Dies First: Averted.
+- Black Dude Dies First: Inverted.
 The Token Black guy is one of only 3 people to survive.

 - British Stuffiness: Westridge is a classic 'nineties movie Brit — posh, stuffy, slightly snide and faintly ridiculous.